Reve7339/ANSIColors-and-style/README.md

 Now in our code we have the following: `\x1b[38;2;0;0;255m` for the foreground and `\x1b[48;2;255;0;0m` for the background, mixing them we have `\x1b[38;2;0;0;255;48;2;255;0;0m`.
 If you want to add style, our code will be `\x1b[1;38;2;0;0;255;48;2;255;0;0m`

-    Here we are not adding a file to print out all these colors because there are 16 million but surely it is not necessary.
+Here we are not adding a file to print out all these colors because there are 16 million, but surely it is not necessary.

 ### Reset